Chickpea Curry

 I love Indian food.
 It's for sure one of my favourite cuisines.
 We like to order it in sometimes, but many recipes are also very easy to make at home, like this Chickpea Curry!

-I've made a similar version of this using red lentils, but sometimes it's nice to switch things up.
+I like making this with red lentils sometimes, too.
 There's really nothin' like the combo of ultra-flavourful spices like cumin, coriander, and turmeric, paired with ginger, garlic, coconut milk, and tomato... oof!
 When you let it simmer a nice long while, it's perfection.

 This recipe is also great for busy weeknights as it allows you to simply add ingredients to a pot, cover, and simmer for 45 minutes or so.
 Along with some basmati rice and naan bread, you have yourself a very easy and tasty meal.